sarapearce/bowlingGame/README.md

 `pytest`

-You will then see the output in terminal for those tests
+You will then see the output in terminal for the unit tests

 ## Deployment